somnambulist-tech/phppm-phar/README.md

 Note: all other adapters have been removed as they are not updated very often.

-In addition the following additional bootstrappers are included:
+In addition, the following additional bootstrappers are included:

  * `SomnambulistSymfony`